-An international network of scientists and museum experts will support the steering committee and may later form an academic advisory board for the Humboldt Forum.
+An international network of scientists and museum experts will support the general director and may later form an academic advisory board for the Humboldt Forum.
 Working closely with all actors in the Humboldt Forum, the orientation and the interaction of the collections and ideas, as well as structural aspects should thus be bundled and further promoted.

 “I’m most passionate about engaging with people, with communities, listening to various voices, and making sense of them… this interaction with people, whether or not they agree with me, is something profoundly important.”

 George Abungu is an archaeologist from Kenya, and former director of the National Museums of Kenya.
 As Chairman of the International Standing Committee on the Traffic of Illicit Antiquities, he has been responsible for the return of stolen artefacts to Kenya and the curtailing of the illegal antiquities trade.
 Since 2002 he has been the owner and director of Okello Abungu Heritage Consultants.
 Photo: Peter Pulkowski

 “The organizing of research and exhibition projects in different disciplines with both students and experts is what most inspires me in my work.”

 Rita Eder is an art historian from Mexico and Vice-President of the International Committee for Art History.
 As Director of the Institute of Art History at the Universidad Nacional Autónoma de México (National Autonomous University of Mexico), she has been committed to the internationalization, renewal and modernization of the discipline.

 “I’m most passionate about questioning and critiquing the established hegemonic cultural categories in the academic and curatorial practices of South Asian art in order to explore alternative configurations from a contemporary perspective.”